-12-38 - Outside Employment with a Company Doing Business with a Different Agency: A teacher filed a disclosure on his part-time job with a private enterprise that contracted with a completely different State agency.
+12-38 - Outside Employment with a Company Doing Business with a Different contracted with a completely different State agency.
 29 Del.
 C. § 5806(d).
 As the private employer did not do business with his agency, he did not review or dispose of matters pertaining to the company's contract in his State job.
 29 Del.
 C. § 5805(a)(1).
 At the private company, he would be involved in working with children, but none of them were his students.
 Thus, he would not have occasion to represent or assist the private company on either its contract or its clients before his own agency.
 29 Del.
 C. § 5805(b)(1).
 He said he would not use State time or resources to perform his private work.
 He is entitled to a strong legal presumption of honesty and integrity.
 Beebe Medical Center v.
 Certificate of Need Appeals Board, C.A.
 No. 94A-01-004 (Del.
 Super.
 June 30, 1995), aff'd., No. 304 (Del.
 January 29, 1996).
-The Commission found there was no conflict, but that if his circumstances changed he should seek further guidance.
+The Commission found there was no conflict, but that if his circumstances changed, he should seek further guidance.